-According to the new regulations there is now an onus on organisations to be specific about what consent is for (I.E. not general marketing).
+According to the new regulations, there is now an onus on organisations to be specific about what consent is for (I.E. not general marketing).
 Even considering this most organisations website subscription models are relatively simple.
 Email sign-ups, website enquiry forms and gathering data from sales transactions come with relatively obvious forms of consent.
 That said, it’s sensible to get legal advice on whether you’ve got your legalese in order (we know a good legal firm if you need one).

 For Kentico CMS customers bespoke work is probably required to ensure that as consent is gathered there is a written record of what consent was for and how it was gathered.
-This could be as simple as timestamping consent form submissions and attaching a latest copy of consent agreements to the record stored in the CMS.
-For organisations with web-to-lead integrations this is likely to require additional work as additional data will need to be transferred along with traditional form data fields like email address, phone number, etc.
+This could be as simple as timestamping consent form submissions and attaching the latest copy of consent agreements to the record stored in the CMS.
+For organisations with web-to-lead integrations, this is likely to require additional work as additional data will need to be transferred along with traditional form data fields like email address, phone number, etc.

 And for users of Kentico Cloud?

 Lots of Kentico Cloud clients do not collect any data but they might still need to facilitate GDPR requests.